The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

-For the first task $12$ \acrshort{NTC} thermistors are mounted on the outer surface of the SVD support \gls{end-ring}s (one sensor on each of the six half-rings) and $16$ sensors on the cooling pipes (one for each inlet and outlet).
+\lvlthreesection{NTC system design} For the first task $12$ \acrshort{NTC} thermistors are mounted on the outer surface of the SVD support \gls{end-ring}s (one sensor on each of the six half-rings) and $16$ sensors on the cooling pipes (one for each inlet and outlet).
 Doubling the number of sensors for redundancy at each measurement spot brings the total number to $56$ sensors in the SVD volume.
-Additional sensors are installed on the CO$_{2}$ transfer lines, in the docks chiller cooling system, and at cross-reference points with the \acrshort{FOS} sensors, for a total of $84$.
+Additional sensors are installed on the CO$_{2}$ transfer lines, in the docks chiller cooling system, and at cross-reference points with the \acrshort{FOS} sensors, for a total of $84$ sensors.
+The location of the sensors is shown in figure~\ref{fig:C2_temp_mon_NTC_layout}.

-\acrshort{NTC} thermistors have accuracy better than $1^{\circ}$~C. They require only two wires per sensor, since their resistance (typically $100$~k$\Omega$) can be chosen to be much higher than that of connecting cables.
+\acrshort{NTC} thermistors have accuracy better than \qty{1}{\degreeCelsius}.
+They require only two wires per sensor, since their resistance (typically $100$~k$\Omega$) can be chosen to be much higher than that of connecting cables.
 The readout of NTC sensors is performed by a custom-designed system, built by INFN Trieste.
 It is based on the \acrfull{ELMB}, designed and used in large numbers at CERN~\cite{Hallgren:530675}.
 Each ELMB hosts a CANbus-connected~\citeCompany{CANbus} processor and an ADC multiplexed to 64 input channels.
 To optimize accuracy, half of them are connected to reference resistors; the remaining 32 input channels measure the voltage drop across the NTC thermistors.
 Each ELMB is mounted on a motherboard providing the current sources and hosting comparators with trimmer-adjustable thresholds, OR-ed in groups of eight, which provide four fast interlock signal outputs for $32$ input channels.
 These signals activate the hardware interlock system (section~\ref{sec:hard_interlock}) when the preset threshold temperature is exceeded.
 Three motherboards with their ELMBs are mounted together with power supplies in one unit, providing $96$ input channels, and $12$ interlock outputs in total.
-The main features of the NTC system are summarised in Figure~\ref{fig:C2_temp_mon_NTC_1}.
+The main features of the NTC readout system are shown in figure~\ref{fig:C2_temp_mon_NTC_connection}.

 \lvlthreesection{FOS system design}